How to Test Royal Icing for Consistency (to be updated in February)

 Note that I do not remove their backing which would render them crystal clear in order to make them easier to see on my work surface.

-- Flood: Settles from disturbed to flat in approximately 8 to 12 seconds.
+- Flood: Settles from disturbed to flat somewhat quickly, but not like liquid

 If your batch is perfect, seal its container, or load it into a piping bag.
 You are now ready to start decorating.